-Opposition approval.
-A number of recent studies has found that contemporary legislators are highly responsive to partisan, activist and primary constituencies.
-Given the partisan nature of scandal in the post-Watergate era, I expect parties to be especially responsive to demand for scandal from their supporters, which should vary depending on opposition identifiers' feelings toward the president.
-When opposition identifiers are hostile to the president, for instance, the literatures on motivated reasoning and public opinion about scandal suggest that they should be more interested in and supportive of scandal allegations against the president and less sensitive to the evidentiary basis for these claims.
-Under these circumstances, I expect that opposition elites will be more likely to pursue scandal allegations to meet the demand for negative information about the president from their base.
-By contrast, during periods when opposition identifiers are more supportive of the president - such as 'honeymoons', foreign policy crises and the initial stages of wars - they should be less interested in and inclined to believe allegations against the president.
-As a result, the opposition party should reduce the flow of negative messages, including scandal allegations or investigations and statements that could lead to scandals.
-(Consider, for instance, the
+A number of recent studies have found that contemporary legislators are highly responsive to partisan, activist, and primary constituencies.32 Given the partisan nature of scandal in the post-Watergate era, I expect parties to be especially responsive to demand for scandal from their supporters, which should vary depending on opposition identifiers' feelings toward the president.
+When opposition identifiers are hostile to the president, for instance, the literatures on motivated reasoning33 and public opinion about scandal34 suggest that they should be more interested in and supportive of scandal allegations against the president and less sensitive to the evidentiary basis for these claims.
+Under these circumstances, I expect that opposition about the president from their base.
+By contrast, during periods when opposition identifiers are more supportive of the president such as "honeymoons," foreign policy crises, and the initial stages of wars,35 they should be less interested in and inclined to believe allegations against the president.
+As a result, the opposition party should reduce the flow of negative messages,36 including scandal allegations or investigations and statements that could lead to scandals.
+(Consider, for instance, the change in how Democrats treated George W. Bush after the 9/11 terrorist attacks.)
+This reduction in negative information flow about